YuanYuYuan/Bluemix-tutorial/facebook-weather-bot/README.md

 For linux users, it is recommended to install them by the package manager of your linux system.

-For windows usesr, you can link to following sites and install them by instruction.
+For windows users, you can link to following sites and install them by instruction.

 1. git https://git-scm.com/download/win